Information and Resources

 If you choose to use bags, only buy compostable bags with either of these logos.
 These are made of plant-based materials and will break-down into compost:

-Note that biodegradable does not mean compostable!
-Regular plastic bags can biodegrade over many years, but that just means they become smaller and smaller pieces of plastic.
-However, they will never return nutrients to the earth the way a compostable bag will.
-Please do not use plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste.
+Biodegradable does not mean compostable!
+Regular plastic bags can biodegrade over many years, but that just means they become smaller and smaller pieces of plastic - they will never return nutrients to the earth the way a compostable bag will.
+Never use plastic shopping bags, grocery bags or any other type of plastic bag for your organic waste.